omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 a ruler of length $N$, it may be possible to verify that an object is strictly shorter then $N$, but due to measurement error, it's impossible to verify that an object's length is exactly $N$.
-So the assertion "Zoidberg's height is less then 160cm" is affirmative, while the assertion "Zoidberg's height is at least 160cm" is not affirmative (it might be true if his height is exactly 160cm, but then it's not confirmable).
+So the assertion "Zoidberg's height is less than 160cm" is affirmative, while the assertion "Zoidberg's height is at least 160cm" is not affirmative (it might be true if his height is exactly 160cm, but then it's not confirmable).